Krewe of Prometheus Coronation Ball

 ADVOCACY

-Along with direct action via our Critical Mass rides and die-in’s, Critical Mass Nola also engages in petition drives, installing ghost bikes/memorials, organizing delegations to our city officials, and organizing an annual bicycle conference in New Orleans.
+Along with direct action via our Critical Mass rides and die-in’s, Critical Mass Nola also engages in petition drives, participating in installing ghost bikes/memorials, organizing delegations to our city officials, and organizing an annual bicycle conference in New Orleans.